PeopleMover (Disneyland): Operation

-The attraction's vehicles were always moving.
-Passengers boarded and alighted by a large speed-matched rotating platform inside the station.
-The trains were not powered by motors within themselves.
-Rather, they were pushed by rotating tires embedded in the track once every nine feet, each of which had its own electric motor.
-There were 517 motors embedded in the track.
+The attraction ran on the WEDway system, and consisted of short trains of constantly-moving vehicles which were passively propelled by drive units in the track rather than motors within the vehicles themselves.
+The trains slowed down and rode bumper-to-bumper through the station, where passengers boarded and alighted by a large speed-matched rotating platform.
+There were 517 drive units embedded in the track, approximately one every 9 ft, ranging from 1/3 hp to 3 hp and geared to move the cars at 3.5 to 10 ft/s.

+The ride had 55 trains and a capacity of 4,600 passengers per hour.
 Each car included its own sound system which broadcast a continuous audio commentary and soundtrack, relative to the train's location.
 The commentary pointed out Disneyland's attractions along the way as well as announcing promotional items.

 The tour continued from the center of Tomorrowland through a few of Tomorrowland's buildings, for a look inside, and over Disneyland's Submarine Lagoon and Autopia areas, before returning to Tomorrowland.

 The attraction's onboard soundtrack originally consisted of the Goodyear jingle "Go, Go, Goodyear" and George Bruns' instrumentals "Nation on Wheels" and "The Monorail Song".
 From 1976 until its closure, the attraction's onboard soundtrack consisted of instrumental pieces composed by Danish composer Ole Georg for Capitol Records' production music library, Capitol Media Music.

 Sponsorship

-The attraction used an updated WEDway system based on the WEDway used for the Ford Magic Skyway at the 1964–65 New York World's Fair.
-When Disney asked Ford Motor Company to continue sponsorship by sponsoring Disneyland's new PeopleMover, they declined, because Ford was reluctant to support technology that appeared to replace the automobile.
-Goodyear was then approached to sponsor it, and accepted.
+As the attraction was based in part on the Ford Magic Skyway from the 1964–65 New York World's Fair, Disney asked the Ford Motor Company to continue sponsorship by sponsoring Disneyland's new PeopleMover.
+They declined, because Ford was reluctant to support technology that appeared to replace the automobile, so Goodyear was then approached to sponsor it, and accepted.
 The wheels used in the WEDway system were replaced by Goodyear's tires.
 The PeopleMover's logo was then fashioned after Goodyear's logo, sharing a similar typeface.
 Goodyear sponsored the PeopleMover from its opening until December 31, 1981.
 However, Goodyear's instrumental "Go Go Goodyear" advertising jingle still served as part of the attraction's soundtrack until at least 1990.

 History

 A restored PeopleMover car on display in 2018.

-The PeopleMover opened as part of New Tomorrowland in 1967.
-Originally, each four-car train was colored either red, blue, yellow or green with white roofs.
+The attraction was developed around the WEDway system that debuted on the Ford Magic Skyway attraction at the 1964–65 New York World's Fair, but was updated to use rotary induction motors instead of rotary synchronous motors.
+It opened as part of New Tomorrowland in 1967, originally featuring four-car trains colored in either red, blue, yellow or green with white roofs.
 They were repainted all white with colored stripes in 1987-88, similar to the new Mark V Monorails that began operation around the same time.
 In 1968, each of the 62 trains were retrofitted with safety rails for each car, to deter guests from climbing out.
 In 1985, these safety rails were modified to completely wrap around each car, making it even more difficult for possible accidents to occur.